jkzorz/jkzorz.github.io/_posts/2019-06-11-Correlation-heatmaps.md

 pc = read.csv("Autofermentation_bin_abundance_at_least_5pc_BM_transpose_larger.csv", header = TRUE)
 ```

 Create a data frame with only your abundance data.
-In my case, the first two columns are sample names and groups, so my abundance data starts in column 3.
+In my case, the first two columns are sample names and groups, so my abundance data starts in column 3. <b><i>You may have hundreds of OTUs, but I recommend subsetting your data so that you are including no more than 50 OTUs at a time in your analysis, otherwise it's hard to look at</i></b>

 ```
 com = pc[,3:ncol(pc)]